Purpose and beneficiaries

 - Additional expenses stipend

-An annual stipend of €3,500 to cover expenses such as school materials and other living expenses, issued in three payments in September, December and March.
+An annual stipend of €3,500 to cover expenses such as school materials and other living expenses.

-Although the scholarship is awarded on an annual basis, and its renewal must be requested by submitting the corresponding application, the recipient of the grant will be guaranteed continuity for the entire period of studies as long as he/she maintains the academic and economic conditions at the time of its awarding.
+Although the scholarship is awarded on an annual basis, and its renewal must be requested by submitting the corresponding application, the recipient of the grant will be guaranteed continuity for the entire period of studies as long as the grant holder achieves a minimum average grade of "Notable" and maintains the economic circumstances prevailing at the time it was awarded.

 These grants are compatible with and complementary to external grants and scholarships generally offered by public bodies.